creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-09-26-Medical-PINN.md

 <img src="/collections/images/PINN_espresso/tomo_bos_seq.jpg" width=600>
 </div>

+* Historically, the term "PINN" was attributed to Neural Networks used for optimization and equation resolution (as a solver)
 ## PINNs for blood pressure estimation?
 * The today paper tackles the translation of PINNs to a medical application : the blood pressure estimation.
 * We can already measure blood pressure with a cuff around the arm but can be inconvenient for continuous measure.
 We would like to be able to determine blood pressure from a more convenient device such as bioimpedance electrodes: